zavvdev/react-example/README.md

 # What

-React.js project example for scalable front-end applications based on Feature-Sliced Design (FSD) pattern.
+React.js project example for scalable front-end applications.

 # Why
 The purpose was to create an example of front-end application which will give you a scalable structure and recommendations for: